 Agatha Jassem is a clinical microbiologist and the program head of the Virology Lab at the BCCDC Public Health Laboratory.
-She is also a clinical assistant professor in the Department of Pathology & Laboratory Medicine at UBC.
+She is also a clinical associate professor in the Department of Pathology & Laboratory Medicine at UBC.

 Dr. Jassem oversees diagnostic services and has